dgtlkitchen/vrf/PRD.md

 ### 2.1 Components

 1. **Validator‑Operated Drand Network**
-   - A drand deployment whose participants are the validators of the `republicd` chain (or infrastructure under their control).
+   - A drand deployment whose participants are the validators of the `chaind` chain (or infrastructure under their control).
    - Deployed according to the upstream operator guide:
      <https://docs.drand.love/operator/deploy/>
    - Each validator hosts a `drand` daemon process that:
      - Participates in DKG and beacon generation.